This is the multi-page printable view of this section. Click here to print.

 SAP HANA Cloud

 An SAP HANA Cloud instance (preferably shared and accessible from the provider subaccount) is required.
-Note the Instance ID of the database for use in relevant workloads.
+Note the instance ID of the database for use in relevant workloads.
 The SAP HANA Schemas & HDI Containers service must also be entitled for the provider subaccount.

 SAP Service Manager service